gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 * Weblinks cleaning
 * Unnecessary spaces removal

-I gave the user the freedom to choose which cleaning to apply by creating a unified function where every cleaning step is a boolean.
-For the purpose of this project, I do not lemmatize, remove stopwords, lowercase, and remove punctuations so that the summarization will still have its semantic context in place.
+I gave the user the freedom to choose which cleaning to apply by creating a unified function where every cleaning step is a boolean. **For the purpose of this project, I do not lemmatize, remove stopwords, lowercase, and remove punctuations so that the summarization will still have its semantic context in place.**

-### Model Training
+### Text Summarization

-For modelling, I perform both extractive and abstractive summarization.
-For extractive summarization, I use the BERT transformer model and customize it to use the pre-trained weights of the **sciBERT** model which specializes in scientific texts, which fit our purpose.
-For every text, I determine the optimal number of sentences for the extracted summary.
+For summarization, I performed both extractive and abstractive summarization.
+For extractive summarization, I used the BERT transformer model and customized it to use the pre-trained weights of the **sciBERT** model which specializes in scientific texts, which fit our purpose.
+For every text, I determined the optimal number of sentences for the extracted summary.

-For abstractive summarization, I first concatenate the abstract, extractive summary, and conclusion together since much of the important information can be found in them.
-Then, I use the **facebook-BART-large-cnn** transformer model to perform the abstraction.
+For abstractive summarization, I first concatenated the abstract, extractive summary, and conclusion together since much of the important information can be found in them.
+However, if the length of the concatenated text exceeds 1024-the limit of the BART model-I stuck with the extractive summary instead.
+Then, I used the **facebook-BART-large-cnn** transformer model to perform the abstraction.

 ### Model Deployment

-For deployment, I use Streamlit to create a simple user interface which requires a long text input to summarize.
+For deployment, I used Streamlit to create a simple user interface which requires a long text input to summarize.

 ![divider](../assets/gradient-divider.png?raw=true)